 Closing deals is the only priority of an agent.

 Agents must continuously close deals to build a reputation and stay in business.
-Closing more deals mean more money and firm to the agents.
+Closing more deals means more money for the agents.
 So, if giving a buyer rebate guarantees that a client will surely buy, they would give it in a heartbeat, even if it means taking a pay cut.

 1.4.3 They Want to Pass On the Savings to Their Clients as a Goodwill Gesture